Sven1106/SlicedMarten/Skeleton/README.md

   → Chose PostgreSQL `LISTEN/NOTIFY`on projection tables to ensure signals are sent only after projections are fully updated, regardless of projection lifecycle.

+- [x] Create changelog from events.
+  → All changes are logged as `FieldChange` objects directly from events.
+The current state is dynamically derived by traversing the changelog entries in reverse — no temporary or cached state is held inside the projection.

+- [ ] DTO's vs Projection that has Ids that you need for a .

 - [ ] Group by changable identifier in Multistream.
 E.g Name with counts on.

 - [ ] Add a projection that gets data from other services.